-How to Upgrade a MailPoet Sending Plan
+How to Upgrade or Downgrade a MailPoet Plan

-How to Upgrade a Sending Plan?
+How to upgrade a MailPoet plan

-2. Click on the Upgrade plan link:
+2. Click on the "Upgrade plan" button:

-How the Billing for an Upgrade Works?
+How does the billing for an upgrade work?

 Upgrading a subscription often results in a proration, which means a charge adjustment.
 We calculate the difference between the two plans based on the time the subscription upgrade was done.

 When upgrading to a higher plan, our system automatically creates a new and separate invoice with the proration adjustment.
-As a new billing cycle starts, they'll pay for the full price for the new sending plan and receive a credit for the unused portion of the old plan to be used to purchase the new subscription.
+As a new billing cycle starts, they'll pay for the full price for the new plan and receive a credit for the unused portion of the old plan to be used to purchase the new subscription.

 How to downgrade a MailPoet plan

 We do not offer a way to downgrade your sending plan automatically.
 If you're paying for a plan that no longer suits your needs, you'll need to cancel it and subscribe to a new plan according to the number of total subscribers you have.